tkhamez/neucore/doc/features.md

 ### Deactivation

 If the ESI token of one or more characters on an account is invalid, the account is disabled.
 This means that the API for apps no longer returns groups for that account.
+The deactivation of the account can be delayed, e. g. by 24 hours after a token became invalid.

 As soon as the token is updated by logging in with this character, the account will be reactivated.

 A mail notification can be sent for deactivated accounts.
 This mail will only be sent once and only if one of the characters in the account is a member of an alliance that was previously configured.
+It will be sent to the main character, if any, or to any of the characters that have an invalid token.

 ## Automatic group assignment